RickStrahl/BlogPosts/2020-02/Deleting-Windows-Folders-with-trailing-Spaces---Could-not-find-this-Item/DeletingWindowsFoldersWithTrailingSpacesCouldNotFindThisItem.md

 ### Deleting the Folders with Extended Path Format
 The solution to deleting the files is to use the Windows **Extended Path Format** (`\\?\` path prefix) when deleting the folder from the command line.
 Windows since version 7 has long path and extra characters in file names support via a special extended path syntax that uses a path-like prefix.

+> #### @icon-warning File Deletions are Permanent!
+> The following commands will delete files on your system and you won't be able to restore them.
+So be very, very careful and if possible run non-destructive commands like listings first before deleting files.
+Use the following commands **at your own risk**.

-So rather than using just a simple path like the following , which **doesn't work**:
+Rather than using just a simple path like the following , which **does not work**:

 ```dos
 rd /s "C:\Web Sites\docs.west-wind.com\faq                           "